Rari-Capital/rari-components/README.md

 Run `npm install git+https://github.com/Rari-Capital/rari-components#[tag or commit hash]` to install the component library off of GitHub.

-Then, import fonts:
+Then, import fonts into your app:

 ```ts
 import "rari-components/assets/fonts/avenir-next/avenir.css";
 ```

-and set up theme:
+and set up the theme:

 ```tsx
 import theme from "rari-components/theme";